Compiled AI: Deterministic Code Generation for LLM-Based Workflow Automation: Related Work

 \subsection{The Reliability Crisis in LLM Agents}

-A substantial body of empirical work motivates moving the LLM out of the execution loop. \citet{cemri2025multiagent} analyzed 1,600+ annotated traces across seven major frameworks, identifying specification failures (41.8\%) and inter-agent coordination failures (36.9\%) as the dominant failure modes---79\% of failures are not infrastructure problems. \citet{pan2025measuring} surveyed 306 practitioners across 26 domains and found 68\% limit agents to $\leq$10 autonomous steps before human intervention, with reliability cited as the primary deployment barrier.
+A substantial body of empirical work motivates moving the LLM out of the orchestration loop. \citet{cemri2025multiagent} analyzed 1,600+ annotated traces across seven major frameworks, identifying specification failures (41.8\%) and inter-agent coordination failures (36.9\%) as the dominant failure modes.
+79\% of failures are not infrastructure problems. \citet{pan2025measuring} surveyed 306 practitioners across 26 domains and found 68\% limit agents to $\leq$10 autonomous steps before human intervention, with reliability cited as the primary deployment barrier.
 Critically, non-determinism persists even at temperature=0 \citep{ouyang2023nondeterminism, atil2024nondeterminism}, undermining reproducibility in interpreted AI approaches.
-Our core architectural choice---removing the LLM from the execution loop and confining it to a one-time compilation phase---directly addresses these failure modes.
+Benchmarks compound this picture: HumanEval is saturated and contaminated \citep{yang2023rethinking, xu2024contamination}, contamination-resistant SWE-Bench Pro~\citep{shi2025swebenchillusion} drops to 23\%, the synthetic-to-real gap reaches 50+ percentage points \citep{rao2025synthetic}, and developers \emph{perceived} 20\% productivity gains while objective measurements showed 19\% slower completion~\citep{metr2025productivity}.
+Our core architectural choice, removing the LLM from the orchestration loop and confining open-ended invocation to a one-time compilation phase, directly addresses these failure modes.